The Meeting starts as soon as one person has entered the room. On entering, feel free to sit anywhere and join the silence.

 Quakers have no dogmas or creeds and no paid ministers.
 Each person can have direct experience of the divine and that there is that of God in everyone.

 What happens in Meeting for Worship?

-A Quaker Meeting is a way of worship based on silence.
-A silence of expectancy in which we seek to come nearer to God and each other as we share the stillness of the Meeting.
+A Quaker Meeting is a way of worship based on silence – a silence of expectancy in which we seek to come nearer to God and each other as we share the stillness of the Meeting.
 Participants are not expected to say or do anything other than join in this seeking.
 Do not worry if the silence seems strange at first.
 It is not unusual to find ourselves distracted by outside noise or roving thoughts.
-There is no fixed structure to the Meeting.
-There are no creeds, hymns or set prayers.
-There is no minister in charge and no formal service.
+There is no fixed structure to the Meeting: no creeds, hymns or set prayers; no minister in charge; and no formal service.

-After about an hour, two of the Elders will shake hands, signalling the end of worship.
+After about an hour the Meeting for worship finishes when two Quakers (usually Elders) shake hands.
 Sometimes a Meeting will pass with no words spoken.

 If someone feels compelled by the Spirit to speak, pray or read, the silence is broken.
 This ministry that is not planned before worship begins, seeks to enrich the worship.
 If the ministry does not seem to make sense try to reach behind the words to the Spirit which inspired them.
 Or allow the words to be absorbed into the silence.

 Meeting for Worship is not a debate.
 It is inappropriate to respond.
 However it is not unusual for other ministry to build on what was said before.